 **0. Read the error.** Read the full error message, stack trace, and line numbers before doing anything.
 Error messages frequently contain the exact fix.
 Don't skim -- read the entire output.

 **1. Reproduce** -- build a feedback loop, *then* make the bug consistent.
 The loop is the deliverable of this step, not the analysis.
-Without a fast, deterministic signal that says "broken / fixed," every later step is guesswork.
+Without a fast, deterministic "broken / fixed" signal, every later step is guesswork.

 **A loop already provided?
-Run it before touching source.** If the workspace already has a test file, or the report says "run X to see the failure," that command *is* your feedback loop: run it before reading source files or forming hypotheses (after reading the error in Step 0), and record the RED output.
-Do not edit source until you have observed a failing run this session; without RED first, you cannot prove your fix changed anything.
+Run it before touching source.** If the workspace has a test file, or the report says "run X to see the failure," that command *is* the feedback loop: run it after Step 0 and record the RED output before reading source, forming hypotheses, or editing -- without an observed failing run this session, nothing proves the fix changed anything.

 Pick the cheapest loop that triggers the bug: